 Here are three solid examples of professional summaries that might catch a recruiter’s attention:

 - Dedicated staffing coordinator with five years of experience efficiently supervising employees and coordinating with external vendors.
 Experienced sourcing recruits via social networks.
 Multitasker that can efficiently and simultaneously fulfill multiple department’s hiring needs.
 Highly enthusiastic team player with conflict-resolution expertise.

 - Self-motivated and creative staffing coordinator with a decade of experience.
 Possess strong leadership and management skills.
-Proven success in managing two major marketing companies’ hiring needs through overhauling recruitment strategies, increasing job fair and trade show presence.
+Proven success in managing two major marketing companies’ hiring needs through overhauling recruitment strategies and increasing job fair and trade show presence.

 3 Technical Recruiter Work Experience Section Examples